cjami/GoodWeather/README.md

 ### Setup:
 The app requires **GeocoderAPI**/**OpenWeatherMap** API keys.
 To do this add a `keys.properties` file to the root of the project.

-The inside of this file should look like this (replacing placeholders with your keys):
+The inside of the file should look like this (replacing placeholders with your keys):

 ```
 # Geocoder API Key